Use a test index to test your inputs

 Before adding new inputs to your production index, it is best to test them out.
 Add the inputs to a test index.
 Once you've verified that you're receiving the right data inputs and that the resulting events are in a usable form, you can point the inputs to your default "main" index.
 You can continue to test new inputs this way over time.

-If you find that the inputs you started with are not the ones you want, or that the indexed events don't appear the way you need them to, you can keep working with the test index until you get results you like.
+If you find that the inputs you started with are not the ones you want, or that the indexed events aren't appearing the way you need them to, you can keep working with the test index until you're happy with the results.
 When things start looking good, you can edit the inputs to point to your main index instead.